 Receiver Operation

-The receiver shall achieve word synchronization on the two idles that precede a SOF Ordered Set, such that the SOF is correctly received.
+For ADVB links encoded using 8B/10B, the receiver shall achieve word synchronization on the two idles that precede a SOF Ordered Set, such that the SOF is correctly received.

 If the receiver detects an error in the byte or word encoding (lost synchronization), the receiver shall generate a unique indication to the receiver control hardware that an error was detected and wait for the next SOF to synchronize.

+For ADVB links encoded using 64B/66B, the receiver shall achieve word synchronization on the two Idle Special Functions that precede a SOF Special Function, such that the SOF Special Function is correctly received.

+If the receiver detects an error in the Control Transmission Word encoding, the receiver shall generate a unique indication to the receiver control hardware that an error was detected and wait for the next SOF Special Function to synchronize.

 COMMENTARY

-The CRC check on the data in that line will also typically fail.
+In cases where the receiver detects an error, the CRC check on subsequent data of that ADVB Frame will also typically fail.

-If an error is detected during 8B/10B decoding, the receiver shall generate a unique indication to the receiver control hardware that an error was detected.
+If an error is detected during 8B/10B or 64B/66B decoding, the receiver shall generate a unique indication to the receiver control hardware that an error was detected.

-If the CRC of a frame is bad, the receiver shall generate a unique indication to the receiver control hardware that an error was detected.
+If the CRC of an ADVB frame is bad, the receiver shall generate a unique indication to the receiver control hardware that an error was detected.

-If the last frame does not end with an EOF terminate the receiver shall stop receiving frames until the next frame with a SOFi1.

-If frames are received that are not between an initial SOF and end frame, they shall be ignored.
+If ADVB frames are received that are not between an SOF initiate and an EOF terminate, they shall be ignored.

-If the receiver detects a SOFi1 frame during the reception of an image, the receiver shall abandon the current display frame and start the display of the new display frame.
-The result of any ancillary data commands for the abandoned display frame is undefined.
+If the receiver detects a second SOF initiate during the reception of an image (before having received and EOF terminate), the receiver shall abandon the currently accumulated image data and begin accumulating data for the new image.
+The result of any ancillary data commands for the abandoned image data shall be undefined.

 COMMENTARY

-It is expected that the receiver will receive and display a frame that starts early or late in the vertical sync time.
+It is expected that the receiver will receive and display video frames that start early or late in the vertical sync time.
 If the graphics generator must synchronize with an external source, this is done by adding or subtracting time during this interval.
 It is expected that this variation will not cause erroneous operation of the receiving unit.

 The receiver operation described is intended to prevent random data observation on the DUs if an error occurs in the ADVB.
 A valid question is whether this receiver operation should also be applied to a Digital Video Recorder (DVR).
 In some cases, the DVR will not use zeros, rather it will record what was received in the frame.
 This creates the question of whether a recorded problem happened on the DU or in the DU to DVR connection.